Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/4-boot-and-config.rst

 .. note:: For the VPK180 production board, emmc images are not provided as part of the design package.
 Only VCK190 and VMK180 emmc images are shared as part of the design package.

-To format the eMMC flash on the Versal ACAP board for the first time, use the following steps:
+To format the eMMC flash on the Versal board for the first time, use the following steps:

 1. With the card powered off, install the eMMC daughter card.